Robin-Sch/Chattin/README.md

 ## Register

-Open the app, enter a name, a username and an email, then click "register" to register
+Open the app, enter an username and a password, then click "register" to register

 ## Rooms